Benefits of 12-Step Integration During Intensive Outpatient Treatment

 - Listing Wrongs and Becoming Willing to Make Amends

 - Making Direct Amends When It Is Not Harmful to Do So

 - Praying to Improve Contact with God and Carryout What Is Right

 - Experiencing a Spiritual Awakening and Carrying the Message to Others

 It’s not that some people have willpower and some don’t.
 It’s that some people are ready to change and others are not.

-Clients at SOBA College Recovery whom are receiving treatment for substance use disorders are required to attend 12-step meetings.
+SOBA’s young adult outpatient drug rehabs NJ addiction programs require attending 12-step meetings.
 Within 30 days of enrolling at SOBA College Recovery, they must get a sponsor and join a local home group.
 To be clear, this is not in lieu of treatment nor part of treatment.
+This is a support system that fosters young adult long-term drug abuse recovery.
 There are added benefits from attending 12-step meetings, including access to role models, a larger peer group, social supports, the opportunity for service, and the greater development of compassion and gratitude.